 2. Click the

-Select All button to select all the Project's documents.
+Select all documents button to select all the Project's Document cards.

 Pretranslate, select the option to